RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/verify.md

 ## `verify rack_aware`

-`rladmin verify rack_aware` verifies that the cluster complies with the rack awareness policy and reports any discovered rack collisions, if [rack-zone awareness]({{<relref "rs/concepts/high-availability/rack-zone-awareness.md">}}) is enabled.
+Verifies that the cluster complies with the rack awareness policy and reports any discovered rack collisions, if [rack-zone awareness]({{<relref "rs/concepts/high-availability/rack-zone-awareness.md">}}) is enabled.

 ```text
 rladmin verify rack_aware